KDDB/Loot-Tracker/README.md

 The logs are created in a seperate folder called Logs and will create them every day the program is ran.

-If you install the the font Av Qest it'll look like this
+If you install the the font Av Qest it'll look like this,
 ![alt text](https://i.imgur.com/rr0DRv8.png)